 4. DRIVE THE COUNTRY ROADS.
 Mile-after-mile of scenic back-roads wind along creeks and over hills, cutting across lush farmlands and through covered bridges.
 US Route 60 follows the path of the old Midland Trail, dating back to the early days of buffalo and Native American travel.
 US Route 219 was once an Indian warpath.
 It’s no coincidence the two “trails” cross in downtown Lewisburg.

 5. TOUR LEWISBURG.
 Lewisburg’s roots run deep, and its 200-year-old story is fascinating.
 Pick up a free guide at the Visitors Center and embark on a self-guided tour back in time.
-We suggest a stop at the North House Museum, which has chronicled much of the county’s history and preserved many of its artifacts.
-Check out the gun owned by Dick Pointer, a former slave honored for his bravery during a 1778 Shawnee raid on area settlers.
-From there, move on to the Carnegie Hall, the Old Stone Church and Confederate Cemetery where 95 unknown soldiers lay to rest… there are lots of choices.
+We suggest a stop at the North House Museum, which has documented much of the county’s diverse history and preserved many of its artifacts.
+"Meet" Anthony and Fanny Carter, and learn how this enslaved family was emancipated 30 years before the end of the Civil War.
+From there, move on to Carnegie Hall, the Old Stone Church and Confederate Cemetery where 95 unknown soldiers lay to rest… there are lots of choices.

 For those who like to wine and dine in the great outdoors, café society is alive and well in downtown Lewisburg.
 The Asylum's rooftop decks are hot spots for impromptu gatherings and evening jam sessions.
-At Hill and Holler, you can nosh on pizza and sample the local beer menu all from its back deck.
-The Livery Tavern, Del Sol and The Historic General Lewis Inn also feature relaxed outdoor seating.
+At Hill and Holler, you can nosh on wings and sample the local beer menu all from its back deck.
+And the roomy, garden seating at The Humble Tomato is just right for conversation around the "dinner" table.
+The Livery Tavern, Del Sol, Briergarten and The Historic General Lewis Inn also feature relaxed outdoor seating.